An Approximate View of Initial Ice Formation

 Ice is a crystalline solid.
 Ice crystals grow by water molecules fitting into the surface of an existing ice crystal so they are all aligned the same way.
 With an existing ice sheet in place, ice forms at the ice-water interface at the bottom of the ice sheet.
 To fit into an ice crystal, the molecule has to be moving/wiggling slowly enough that it does not bounce off and it is able to hook up with dangling hydrogen bonds in the local crystal structure.
 In simple terms this means that the water molecules that contact the ice surface slowly tend to end up as ice and the faster ones stay on the water side of the ice-water interface.
-Molecules in ice at the freezing point have considerably less energy involved in wiggling than molecules in the liquid state at where they are free to roll and slide around in addition to wiggling.
+Molecules in ice at the freezing point have considerably less energy involved in wiggling than molecules in the liquid state where they are free to roll and slide around in addition to wiggling.
 This greater freedom means that molecules going from a solid to liquid phase require some extra energy.
 This is called latent heat and amounts to 80 calories per gram of water.
 This is higher than most other substances and accounts for how long it takes ice to form and how long it lasts in thaw conditions.
-For a YouTube video's on simulated ice melting click Here.
+For a YouTube video on simulated ice melting click Here.
 There are several other videos similar to this.

-Norte 2: In water near freezing, water molecules are groups of several H20 molecules held together by hydrogen bonding.
+Note 2: In water near freezing, water molecules are groups of several H20 molecules held together by hydrogen bonding.
 This accounts for the relatively high melting and boiling points of water as well as many of the other odd properties of water and ice.

 Nucleation and Supercooling:

 In cold weather, when there is no ice present to provide an easy parking place for slow water molecules, the water will cool to below 32° without freezing.
 This is called supercooling.
 In very pure water it is possible to cool bulk water to many degrees below freezing.
 Lake water contains large numbers of small particles including suspended sediment, bacteria, and the like.
 In cold conditions the air overhead may have small ice crystals in it.
 When the water gets supercooled from a few hundredths of a degree to a couple degrees, ice will start to nucleate.
 Ice particles require the least supercooling (virtually none).
-Once ice is present in still water ice quickly propagates through the super cooled water at the surface as blade like crystals.
+Once ice is present in still water ice quickly propagates through the super cooled water at the surface as blade like crystals (dendritic growth).
 These blades can be seen on a puddles starting to freeze on a cool evening.
 This is called 'fast growth'

 The rate of growth is constrained by the amount of supercooling in the water, the rate that the latent heat can be conducted away through the still water (water is a relatively poor conductor) and conducted and radiated into the air from the top surface of the growing crystal (assuming it is floating on the surface).